nickfargo/state/README.md

 Note the concise definitions for the first two language states, while the more complex `English` state expands this syntax to define both a method and a substate.

 ### Putting states to work
 Our `polyglot` is now language-aware and ready to use.
-It can be placed into any of the language states we've defined, and in each case calls to `polyglot.greet()` will return the appropriate expression.
+It can be placed into any of the language states we've defined, and calls to `polyglot.greet()` will return the appropriate expression in each case.
 	polyglot.greet(); // :)

 	polyglot.state.change('French');
 	polyglot.greet(); // Bonjour !

-	// Using a direct reference to the state polyglot.state.English.select();
+	// Using a direct reference
+	polyglot.state.English.select();
 	polyglot.greet(); // Hello!

-	// The state change and method call can be chained together polyglot.state.change('Spanish').greet(); // ¡Hola!
+	// The method call can be chained to the end of change() polyglot.state.change('Spanish').greet(); // ¡Hola!

 	// Changing to a substate